smarter-sh/community/github-management/kubernetes-repositories.md

    * Must contain the topic for the sponsoring SIG - e.g.
      `k8s-sig-api-machinery`.
 (Added through the *Manage topics* link on the repo page.)
-   * Must adopt the Kubernetes Code of Conduct
+   * Must adopt the Smarter Code of Conduct
    * All code projects use the Apache License version 2.0.
 Documentation repositories must use the Creative Commons License version 4.0.
-   * Must adopt the CNCF CLA bot, merge bot and Kubernetes PR commands/bots.
+   * Must adopt the CNCF CLA bot, merge bot and Smarter PR commands/bots.
    * All OWNERS of the project must also be active SIG members.
    * Must be approved by the process spelled out in the SIG's charter and a publicly linkable written decision should be available for the same.